-Giant Size Conan the Barbarian #5 - Jack Kirby cover, Bernie Wrightson reprint, Barry Windsor Smith reprint
+Giant-size Conan the Barbarian #5 - Jack Kirby cover, Bernie Wrightson, Barry Windsor Smith reprints

 - - - - - - - - - -